Trixarian/tazbot/README.md

 ----------------
 Just edit tazbot.conf to what you want and type ./tazbot to connect.

-`version` will display the credits and this site:
-`Tazbot: version`

 `help` will display the basic usage of the bot:
 `Tazbot: help`